ruslan-bikkinin/appcenter-sdk-cordova-docs/crashes-docs.md

 Appcenter.Crashes.hasCrashedInLastSession(success, error);
 ```

 This comes in handy in case you want to adjust the behavior or UI of your app after a crash has occured.
-Some developers chose to show additional UI to apologize to their users, or want way to get in touch after a crash has occured.
+Some developers may want to show something to apologize to their users, or to get in touch after a crash has occured.

 ### Details about the last crash